 Unlike sperm donation, most state laws do not address egg donation.
-Similar to sperm donors, anonymous egg donors have fewer legal issues.
 Still, a legal contract is a good idea to protect both the egg donor and the intended parents.

 Legal issues around donor embryos can be complex.
 There are few state or federal laws for donor embryos.
 Legal agreements should be put in place to protect the donors, the intended parents, and the clinic.
 There are many aspects that should be considered:

 - Relinquishing inheritance rights of the child to the donors